Magento, Shopify, Amazon with best

 Create, manage and track your vendor list from a single platform.
 With the help of EasyEcom PO system, handle multiple vendors for the same item along with their pricing structure.
 This is to make sure you receive your products at the best possible price.

-4. Handling multiple currencies and managing purchase from different countries
+4. Handling multiple currencies and manage Purchase from different countries

 If you deal in more than one currency and purchase product from suppliers in other countries then, EasyEcom helps you create the purchase order for international suppliers in their currency.